 Enhancing Community Awareness on the Linkage between Corruption and Human Rights

-The Coalition for Accountability and Integrity (AMAN), worked throughout this project on sharing the global knowledge on this linkage by compiling a practical assessment for Palestine with focus on the fundamental right to health, and providing community awareness on this linkage and empowering CSOs working on the health right to integrate integrity, transparency, accountability and anti-corruption in their strategies to play an active role in holding officials accountable for corruption and violation of human rights.
+The Coalition for Accountability and Integrity (AMAN) worked throughout this project on sharing knowledge on the linkage between corruption and human rights by compiling a practical assessment for Palestine with focus on the fundamental right to health, increasing community awareness on this linkage, and empowering CSOs working on health to include integrity, transparency, accountability and anti-corruption perspectives in their work in order to hold officials accountable for corruption and violation of human rights.

 Awareness raisingTrial & implement new approach

 - Two training events were held in WBGS targeting media journalists to develop their skills in conducting investigative reports related to corruption and human rights with a focus upon the right to health.

 - Guidance materials for organisations on how to integrate anti-corruption and social accountability tools within their working strategies were published.

 Publication of report & guidance